Explosive

 Explosive materials may be categorized by the speed at which they expand.
 Materials that detonate, in which the front of the chemical reaction moves through the material faster than the speed of sound, are called “high explosives.”
 In contrast, materials that deflagrate, where the front of the reaction moves slower than the speed of sound, are known as “low explosives.”
+Generally, outcome of the reaction is a rapid burn rather than a proper explosion as seen with high explosives.
 Explosives may also be categorized by their sensitivity.
 Sensitive materials that can be initiated by a relatively small amount of heat or pressure are primary explosives, and materials that are relatively insensitive are secondary or tertiary explosives.
+Such materials require a detonator to initiate the explosion, without which they will deflagrate instead.

-A wide variety of chemicals can explode; only some are manufactured specifically for the purpose of being used as explosives.
+Only some of the manufactured chemicals are suitable to be used as explosives.
 The remainders are too dangerous, sensitive, toxic, expensive, unstable, or prone to decomposition or degradation over short time spans.
 In contrast, some materials are merely combustible or flammable if they burn without exploding.
 The distinction, however, is not always clear.
-Certain materials—dusts, powders, gases, or volatile organic liquids—may simply be combustible or flammable under ordinary conditions but become explosive in specific situations or forms, such as dispersed airborne clouds, or confinement or sudden release.
+Certain materials—dusts, powders, gases, or volatile organic liquids—may simply be combustible or flammable under ordinary conditions but become explosive in specific situations or forms, such as dispersed airborne clouds, confinement, or sudden release.